Anbeeld/ARoAI/docs/analysis.md

 - Has budget surplus variable (system is initialized)

 ### Global gate:
 All government building downsizing (items 1--6 below) requires `aroai_bureaucracy_load >= 0.75`.
 If bureaucracy load is below 75%, no government buildings are downsized regardless of other conditions.
+Additionally, each building type has a **minimum tax level** gate: government administration, university, and construction sector require tax level >= 2 (medium), while port, barracks, and naval base require tax level >= 3 (high).
+Downsizing government infrastructure while taxes are too low would be counterproductive.

 ### Downsizing order: